Power System Model

 Update Bus

-Once a bus has been added to the PowerSystem composite type, users have the flexibility to modify all parameters defined within the addBus! function.
+Once a bus has been added to the PowerSystem type, users have the flexibility to modify all parameters defined within the addBus! function.
 This means that when the updateBus! function is used, the PowerSystem type within AC and DC models that have been created is updated.
 This eliminates the need to recreate the AC and DC models from scratch.

 To illustrate, let us consider the following power system: